brettz9/asyouwish/README.md

 6. Make desktop file editing as interconnected as the Web (one can already make file:// links but create an AsYouWish tool for local WYSIWYG HTML editing which is new-page-wiki-linking friendly!
+Use the same code base for a server-side wiki (including a remote PUT-saving file-based one).

 7. Last but not least, a Git-accessible client-side web-based IDE...
 (Firefox can execute files and processes, so if